 In his role at DataHaven, Mark has authored or co-authored cross-sector reports including the Greater New Haven, Fairfield County, and Greater Hartford Community Wellbeing Indexes.
-He established the DataHaven Community Wellbeing Survey program that has created an unprecedented source of statewide- and neighborhood-level information about community life, public health, economic security, and other topics by completing live, in-depth interviews with over 35,000 randomly-selected adults in 2012, 2015, and 2018.
+He established the DataHaven Community Wellbeing Survey program that has created an unprecedented source of statewide- and neighborhood-level information about community life, public health, economic security, and other topics through live, in-depth interviews with over 35,000 randomly-selected adults in 2012, 2015, and 2018.

 From 2014 to 2017, Mark served as a Fellow of the W.K.
 Kellogg Foundation, as part of a national cohort focused on Racial Equity.
 Mark has received an "Impact Award" from the Community Indicators Consortium and a national "40 under 40 in public health" award from the de Beaumont Foundation, and was elected to the Executive Committee of the National Neighborhood Indicators Partnership (Washington, DC).

 Mark graduated with honors from Yale University, and is pursuing graduate studies at the Yale School of Public Health.
 He previously worked as a planner for the New York City 2012 Summer Olympic Games Bid Committee.
 His interest in sharing information about cities and well-being has led him to attract over 50,000 followers to his personal Twitter account, @urbandata.